 Elissa Campbell is a medical doctor who graduated from the University of Western Australia in 2004 and trained as a geriatrician and palliative care physician.
 Since 2016 she has worked as a geriatrician at Sir Charles Gairdner Hospital.
-In 2015 she undertook a research Fellowship in Advance Care Planning at Fiona Stanley Hospital, via the WA Health Cancer and Palliative Care Network.
+In 2015 she undertook a Research Fellowship in Advance Care Planning at Fiona Stanley Hospital, via the WA Health Cancer and Palliative Care Network.

-She is president of Palliative Care WA and is Chair of the ANZ Society of Palliative Medicine’s Special Interest Group in Palliative Care for Older People.
+She is President of Palliative Care WA and is Chair of the ANZ Society of Palliative Medicine’s Special Interest Group in Palliative Care for Older People.
 She was trainee representative on the Royal Australasian College of Physicians Palliative Medicine Education Committee from 2011-2016.
 She co-founded Palliverse, an online community of practice for palliative care clinicians, researchers and community members.

 Hiren is a dedicated and experienced finance professional who is passionate about developing the not for profit sector.
 Hiren joined PCWA Board as a Treasurer in December 2017.
-He is an accomplished chartered accountant and holds a Master of Business Administration from University, Western Australia.
-He brings to the Board a wide variety of skills and experience in financial and commercial leadership, corporate governance and strategic thinking.
+He is an accomplished chartered accountant and holds a Master of Business Administration from Curtin University, Western Australia.
+Hiren brings to the Board a wide variety of skills and experience in financial and commercial leadership, corporate governance and strategic thinking.

 He is passionate about giving back to the community, and palliative care is very close to his heart, as one of his family member received this service.
 That experience has made him realise how important palliative care is to patients, families and their carers.
 He strongly believes in the Vision and Mission of Palliative Care WA.